 Chester Lake is a popular winter activity in Kananaskis.
 There are separate trails for people on snowshoes or on cross-country skis, so please follow the signs for your activity.

-If you are considering visiting Chester Lake in winter, you may wish to consider putting a traction device, such as ice cleats on your winter boots instead.
-Chester Lake is so popular that the snow on the trail will almost always be hard packed, making snowshoes unnecessary.
-When on popular winter Kananaskis snowshoe trails, I find hiking with ice cleats on preferable to using snowshoes.
+If you are visiting Chester Lake in winter, consider bringing traction devices, such as ice cleats, for your winter boots.
+Because Chester Lake is popular in winter, the trail is often packed down.
+Depending on conditions, ice cleats may be more useful than snowshoes.
+When on popular winter Kananaskis snowshoe trails, I often find hiking with ice cleats on preferable to using snowshoes.

 Read More